cockroachdb/docs/cockroachcloud/frequently-asked-questions.md

 The  {{ site.data.products.db }} Console will always show the latest available cloud infrastructure providers and regions.
 Open the [**Create Cluster**](https://cockroachlabs.cloud/cluster/create) page and select a Plan to see which providers and regions are currently available.

-We run {{ site.data.products.dedicated }} in EKS and GKE - the managed Kubernetes offerings for AWS and GCP respectively - and support all regions that the offerings are available in.
-If a particular region is not available on the {{ site.data.products.db }} Console, it is usually due to the cloud provider not supporting the managed Kubernetes offering in that region.
+We run {{ site.data.products.dedicated }} in EKS and GKE - the managed Kubernetes offerings for AWS and GCP respectively - and support all regions in which their offerings are available.
+If a particular region is not available on the {{ site.data.products.db }} Console, it is usually due to the cloud provider not supporting EKS or GKE in that region.
 See
 [list of EKS regions](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) and [list of GKE regions](https://cloud.google.com/about/locations/) for details.

 **Known issue:** In addition to the non-GKE regions, we had to temporarily disable the following GCP regions due to GCP's quota restrictions: